Discriminative Perceptions Are Unreal

 “If, as you said, your seeing seems shrink and become small when you enter a room, then when you look up and see the sun, is your seeing pulled out and reaching the surface of the sun?
 If your seeing is cut off by walls when you enter a room, then why we don’t see a joining when we drill a small hole in the wall?

-“Ever since the beginningless time, all living beings have been mistaking themselves for things and, having lost track of their original mind, their seeing is distorted by things.
-That is why they contemplate big and small in the midst of all this.
+“Ever since the beginningless time, all living beings have been mistaking themselves for phenomena and, having lost track of their original mind, their seeing is distorted by objects, and they end up having the scope of their observations confined by boundaries large and small.

 “If you can turn things around like the Buddhas do, with the body being tranquil and the mind reuniting with the primordial light, you can then stay unmoving in the non-dualistic way.
 Even presiding only at the tip of a single hair, you may completely oversee the lands of ten directions.”

-Ananda said, “If this seeing-essence is indeed my true nature, and it is now being right here in front of me, then what is my body?
+Ananda said, “If this seeing-essence is indeed my true nature and is now right in front of me, then what is my body?
 Up to this point, my body seems to be the one who really makes distinctions.
-But if actually it is my mind which causes me to see, then the seeing-essence must be the true me, while the body is not me.
-Now again, we return to the previous question that if seeing is a thing, then the things I see would also be able to see me.“
+But if it actually is my mind causing me to see, then the seeing-essence must be the true me, while the body is not me.
+Now again, we return to the previous question that if seeing is a thing, then the things I see would also be able to see me.”

 The Buddha replied, “What you have just said – that the seeing is in front of you – is not a correct way to put it.
 If it’s in front of you, it would be something you could actually see, that it would have a location.
 Now sitting in the Jeta Grove, we can see the grove, the ponds, the halls, as far as the sun and moon, with the Ganges River before us.
 You may identify the dark one as the grove, the bright one as the sun, the obstructing as the walls, the transparent as emptiness, and so on to the grasses, the trees, even the finest of hair.
 Everything big or small all has appearance, yet you can’t exactly locate anything, since all phenomena are empty.
 If like you said, your seeing-essence is in front of you, then you should be able to point it out with a finger.
 Ananda, you must know that if the emptiness in front of you is your seeing, then how could it be empty?
 Or if a thing in front of you is your seeing, how could it be an external object, since your seeing-essence is your inherent nature?